iishnitsa/milana/README.md

 <details>
 <summary>How to use</summary>
 1. Launch Milana and configure the model.
-Instruct models are recommended (e.g., Mistral Instruct).
+Instruct models are recommended (e.g., codegemma (better, but small context window), Mistral Instruct).
 2. Choose a model provider (Ollama or HuggingFaceHub).
 For HuggingFaceHub, enter a string like: